turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

 We’d like our users to be able to easily find specific TODOs they've already created, so let’s provide them with a filtering interface on the TODO list.

-  * At the top of the TODO list, include a text field labeled “Filter”.
+  * At the top of the TODO list, include a text field labeled `Filter`.
   * As a user types in the filter box, the list of TODOs should filter in real time to only display TODOs whose title **or** task include the user’s text.
   * The page should not reload.
   * Clearing the filter box should restore all the ideas to the list.